Nightflyers: Plot summary

-Despite their mutual distrust, the scholars agree to help Royd make repairs to the ship's damaged structure.
-The xenobiologist Rojan Christopher attempts to cut his way into captain Royd's quarters with a portable cutting laser but is killed by an unseen force.
-The linguists Dannel and Lindran go to investigate but are also killed by the mysterious force, which possesses their bodies.
-Royd informs d'Branin and Melantha that the ship is haunted by the ghost of his late Mother.
+Despite their mutual distrust, the remaining scholars agree to exit the ship to help Royd make repairs to the ship's damaged structure.
+The xenobiologist Rojan Christopher, suspicious of Royd, sneaks back on board and attempts to cut his way into Royd's quarters with a portable cutting laser, but the laser is turned on him by an unseen force and cuts through his neck.
+Over Royd's protests, the linguists Dannel and Lindran return to the ship to investigate Christopher's screams.
+The unseen force kills them and reanimates their bodies.
+Royd informs d'Branin and Melantha that the ship is inhabited by the preserved spirit of his late mother.
 While d'Branin and Agatha travel in a gravity sled to seek the volcryn, Melantha and Royd attempt to retake the ship from Royd's Mother. d'Branin discovers that the volcryn are giant space-faring creatures that live in space.

 Melantha manages to destroy the possessed corpses of Dannel and Lindran in the ship's mass conversion unit.
-Royd manages to subdue his Mother by restoring the ship's gravity but is killed in the process.
-He becomes a ghost and manages to take control of the ship from Mother.
+Royd manages to subdue his telepathic mother by restoring the ship's gravity, but is killed in the process.
+He becomes a ghost and wrests control of the ship from his mother.
 Due to the danger of the ghostly entities aboard the ship, Melantha decides to spend her remaining days aboard the Nightflyer, though rebuffing Royd's pleas to repair the ship.
 Before she dies, she intends to destroy the central crystal and clear the ship's computers before setting a course to the closest inhabited world.
 Melantha vows not to leave Royd alone with his dead mother.